 - Crime Rate: Safer than 31% of Los Angeles neighborhoods

-Just north of Chinatown and Downtown LA lies Echo Park, a budding area that has just about everything a young professional could desire.
-Here, you’ll find spacious parks, a scenic lake, and quick access to US-101 and US-110, as well as trendy eateries, bars, and coffee shops along Sunset Blvd, all of which give Echo Park a hip vibe and provide residents with plenty of fun things to do.
-Home buyers can find both classic bungalows and new development in this neighborhood, while renters can choose from a wide selection of condos and apartments.
-In addition, Echo Park is about a 15-minute drive from downtown, so it’s easy to get to work, see a Los Angeles Lakers (NBA) game, or enjoy the legendary LA nightlife!
+Just north of Chinatown and Downtown LA lies Echo Park, a budding area that has just about everything a young professional could want.
+In Echo Park neighborhood, you’ll find spacious parks and a scenic lake—on top of trendy eateries, bars, and coffee shops along Sunset Blvd.
+This wide range of things to do in Echo Park gives the neighborhood a hip vibe and provides more fun things to do in LA.
+Home buyers can find both classic bungalows and new developments in this neighborhood, while renters can choose from a wide selection of condos and apartments.
+Plus, Echo Park residents have quick access to US-101 and US-110 and aren’t too far from downtown—so it’s pretty easy to get to work, see a Los Angeles Lakers (NBA) game, or enjoy the legendary LA nightlife!

 Things to Do in Echo Park

 Down a couple famous Dodger Dogs while you cheer for the Los Angeles Dodgers (MLB) at Dodger Stadium.
 Rent a pedal boat and enjoy the balmy Los Angeles weather on Echo Park Lake.
-Rock out at some of LA’s best concerts at Echoplex, which has hosted musicians like Foster the People, Lorde, and Kendrick Lamar.
+Rock out at some of the best LA concerts at Echoplex, which has hosted musicians like Foster the People, Lorde, and Kendrick Lamar.
 Go for a jog, play horseshoes, and find the secret trail swing in Elysian Park.
-Work on your frolfing game at Chavez Ridge Disc Golf Course.
-Start your day with a new book, Matcha Latte, and Sweetfeed Parfait from Stories Books & Cafe.
+Find a new book and enjoy a Matcha Latte and Avocado Toast from Stories Books & Cafe.
 Feel the nostalgia of playing vintage arcade games while you snack on Garlic Noodles or Dan Dan Noodles at Button Mash.
-Take your bike for a post-ride tune-up while you devour a Cauliflower Farro Bowl and Crispy Potatoes at Spoke Bicycle Cafe.
-Or experience Los Angeles’ dive bar scene by stopping at The Short Stop for live music, stiff cocktails, and a game of pool.
+Take your bike for a post-ride tune-up after you devour a Cauliflower Farro Bowl and Crispy Potatoes at Spoke Bicycle Cafe.
+Or experience Los Angeles’ dive bar scene at The Short Stop for live music, stiff cocktails, and a game of pool.

 - Home Price: $740,684 median purchase price; $1,407 median monthly rent

-Los Feliz is regarded as one of the best neighborhoods in Los Angeles because it offers both a suburban and urban vibe.
+Safe, affordable LA neighborhood Los Feliz is one of the best places to live in Los Angeles because it offers both a suburban and urban vibe.
 The neighborhood provides peace away from the city with tree-lined streets, affordable bungalows and Spanish-style homes, and quick access to Griffith Park.
 But that doesn’t mean Los Feliz is boring!
-When you’re looking for a good time, you’ll find an array of eclectic shops, bars, and some of the best restaurants in Los Angeles, especially along Hillhurst Ave and N Vermont Ave.
-And if you need to get Downtown LA, it’s about a 15-minute drive, or you can hop on the Metro Red Line for a quick commute!
+When you’re looking for a good time, you’ll find an array of eclectic shops, bars, and some of the best restaurants in Los Angeles—especially along Hillhurst Ave and N Vermont Ave.
+If you’re a young adult looking to have that Hollywood lifestyle but not a fan of the prices, Los Feliz might be the best place to live in Los Angeles.

 Things to Do in Los Feliz

 Head north to experience concerts from up-and-coming bands or from global sensations like Elton John and Sting at The Greek Theatre.
 Explore the cosmos with telescopes, live shows, and enlightening exhibits at Griffith Observatory.
-Take advantage of the balmy Los Angeles climate by spending a day lounging at Griffith Park Pool.
 Transport yourself back to the 1920s by catching a movie at the historic Los Feliz 3 Cinemas.
-Make new friends during meetings of the Coyotes Book Club at Skylight Books.
-Savor breakfast dishes like a Biscuit Bomb Breakfast Sandwich or Bossa Nova Waffle any time of the day in one of Los Angeles’ favorite diners, Fred 62.
+Make new friends at the Coyotes Book Club at Skylight Books.
+Savor breakfast dishes like a Biscuit Bomb Breakfast Sandwich or The California Omelet any time of the day in one of the best diners in Los Angeles, Fred 62.
 Try creative twists on comfort food classics like the Short-Rib Pot Pie, Tequila Lime Pasta, or Jerk Pork Chops at Home Restaurant.
 Satisfy your sweet tooth with slices of Southern Pecan Pie and Peanut Butter Cream Pie from House of Pies.
-Or unwind from the day by choosing from the rotating menu of smooth cocktails at Harvard & Stone.
+Or choose from the rotating menu of smooth cocktails at Harvard & Stone.